anthonyjshaw/rails-watch-list/README.md

 # README

-This is a app hosted at https://ant-shaw-watch-list.herokuapp.com/
+This is an app hosted at https://ant-shaw-watch-list.herokuapp.com/